Htet-1aung/FP23-Final-Exam_Memory_Game/README.md

  ## How does it work and what are its rules?

- ##Issues during implementation Memory Game in Haskell and wrapping with React
+ # Issues during implementation Memory Game in Haskell and wrapping with React

- ##Contributions

- ##Installation
+ # Contributions

+ # Installation

+ # Prerequisite

+ Before running the code from scratch make sure to have already installed the 'GHCJS (The Glass-Glow Compiler of Java Script )'

+You can install it using Haskell package manager such as 'Cabal' and 'Stack' etc;